 You don’t have to have an e-reader to take advantage of free e-books.
-Download free reading apps to turn your smart phone, iPad, Android tablet, and even your computer into an e-reader.
+Download free reading apps to turn your smart phone, tablet, or computer into an e-reader.

 Project Gutenberg has digitized over 33,000 out-of-copyright (in the U.S.) books that are free to download.
 They are available in ePub, Kindle, HTML, and simple text formats.
-Because of the wide variety of formats available, you can read these with your computer, phone, tablet, or other device (like some mp3 players), but you can also get them for your Kindle, NOOK, Sony, Kobo, and other e-readers.
-(Note: These links take you to retailer sites.
-You may want to compare prices/features at Amazon, which carries several brands of e-readers, before making a purchase.
-Amazon isn’t always cheaper, but worth checking.)
+Because of the wide variety of formats available, you can read these with your computer, phone, tablet, or other device (like some mp3 players), but you can also get them for your Kindle, NOOK, Kobo, and other e-readers.

 Depending on the e-book formats available at these various sites around the Web, you may have to download (for free, of course) special software that allows you to read the books on your device.
 The major e-book providers listed above all offer free apps for many different devices.